dylanlott/how-to-npm/README.md

 Let’s go through this and figure out exactly what we did.

-We imported our test modules and the library we’re testing (`lib`) and then we setup a beforeEach and an afterEach method.
+We imported our test module and the library we’re testing (`lib`) and then we setup a beforeEach and an afterEach method.
 The `beforeEach` and `afterEach` methods will run before each `it` test.
 This is to keep our test environment completely clean between each test.

 Then, we create our `describe` block.
 Describe blocks are usually named to describe a class, a method, or a function.
 It’s kind of flexible.
 You can nest describe blocks inside of describe blocks.
 Describe blocks take two arguments: a string describing what you’re testing, and then a callback function.